HatoryHanzo182/JSP_Lectures/README.md

 3. **Resources:**
      - `additional-resources/` - contains useful articles, links, and other resources for additional study.
 This may include optimization tips, best practices, and recommendations from the community.

-## How to use this repository

-- **Beginners:** Start with the `basic-examples/` section to dive into the basics of JSP.
-Move on to `advanced-examples/` when you're ready for more advanced topics.

-- **Students and teachers:** Use lectures from `lecture-slides/` and additional materials from `lecture-notes/` for your educational purposes.

-- **Community Contributions:** If you have your own code examples, lectures, or additional resources, feel free to submit your changes via pull requests.
-We appreciate your contributions!

-## How to contribute

-We welcome your ideas and contributions to improve this repository.
-You can make changes via pull requests, add new code examples, or improve existing lectures.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Please read the license before using or contributing to the project.